ejade42/Cattle-Recombination/full_code/readme.txt

 For the "input/gene_names_pos_forR.csv" file, the creator (JS) gave the following method:
-"I downloaded the information about each gene from this webpage: https://www.ncbi.nlm.nih.gov/gene/?term=ARS-UCD1.2/bosTau9 Clicked on”Send to” and chose “File".
+"I downloaded the information about each gene from this webpage: https://www.ncbi.nlm.nih.gov/gene/?term=ARS-UCD1.2/bosTau9 Clicked on "Send to" and chose "File".
 This gave me a text file called gene_result.txt.
-Then I just opened it in excel (as tab delimited) deleted the 7th-10th column  and converted to csv (saved  "gene_names_pos_forR.csv") then I could read it easily into R."
+Then I just opened it in excel (as tab delimited) deleted the 7th-10th column  and converted to csv (saved  'gene_names_pos_forR.csv') then I could read it easily into R."